 - Avoid coffee and other stimulants, alcohol, and tobacco.

-- Drink 6 - 8 glasses of filtered water daily.
+- Drink 6 to 8 glasses of filtered water daily.
 Some experts recommend doubling previous fluid intake after a stone diagnosis.

 - Exercise at least 30 minutes daily, 5 days a week.